steliostss/config-files/README.md

 # Custom configuration files

-This repository's purpose is to save configuration files that I have modified in order for me to be able to have them available in different computers
+This repository's purpose is to save configuration files for linux apps that I have modified in order for me to be able to have them available in different computers

 ## This section contains the default path and name of each modified file